-Open the channel menu, find the "Probe Type" checkbox
+Open the channel menu, find the "Probe Type" checkbox in the channel menu, then select:

-in the channel menu, then select:
+• Vol - corresponding the voltage probe.

-- Vol corresponding the voltage probe. - Cur corresponding the current probe.
+• Cur - corresponding the current probe.

-5.4.5 Set Probe Attenuation Coefficient
+5.4.5 Set Probe Attenuation Ratio

-When measuring with a probe, the correct measurement result can only be obtained by setting the correct probe attenuation ratio.
-In order to match the actual probe attenuation ratio, it is necessary to adjust the channel attenuation factor correspondingly under the channel menu.
-When probe attenuation ratio is changed, the corresponding attenuation ratio must be set on the channel menu to ensure the correctness of the waveform amplitude and measurement result displayed by the oscilloscope.
+When measuring with a probe, correct measurement results can only be obtained by setting the correct probe attenuation ratio.
+In order to match the attenuation ratio of the actual probe, the channel attenuation ratio needs to be adjusted accordingly under the channel menu.
+Whenever the attenuation ratio of the probe is changed, the corresponding attenuation ratio needs to be set in the channel menu to ensure the accuracy of the waveform amplitude and measurement results displayed by the oscilloscope.
+In addition to some common channel attenuation ratios, the MDO series also supports custom channel attenuation settings, which can be set from 1mX to 999kX.